Rock 'n' Roll Solutions to the Hubble Tension: Conclusions

 We see that scalar fields are good candidates for localized energy injection in the early universe that can in principle produce better combined fits to the CMB, BAO, and SH0ES than, \emph{e.g.}, $N_{\rm eff}$.
 We have considered models in which the scalar field spends a long time, spends a long time, spends a long lonely, lonely, lonely, lonely, lonely time frozen before beginning to roll near matter-radiation equality.
 In addition:

 \begin{itemize} \item We have classified the scalar field solutions for $\phi^{2n}$ potentials and highlighted a class of rolling solutions whose equation of state asymptotes to a constant value.

-\item Oscillating solutions exist only for $n\leq3$ in a matter-dominated universe. \item A coarse-grained description of the cosmology is insufficient (and unnecessary), leading to our results being significantly different than those of others in the literature.
+\item Oscillating solutions exist only for $n\leq3$ in a matter-dominated universe. \item {A coarse-grained description of the evolution of the scalar field is insufficient to accurately describe the cosmological evolution near the maximum of the energy injection. }

 \item These models predict larger values of $\sigma_8$.
 Improvements in this measurement as well as other, more direct measurements of the matter power spectrum will help test these solutions in the future.
 We expect these models to be distinguishable at large $k$.